Buying a Vehicle for Business Use

 You also won’t need to report any fuel that employees pay for, including private journeys, as long as the employers buy the fuel for their own use or the employee buys it, and it is reimbursed during the tax year.

-If the business vehicle does not fall into any of the above categories, then you must report them to HMRC and you may have to pay National Insurance on the value of the benefit.
+If the business vehicle does not fall into any of the above categories, then you must report it to HMRC, and you may have to pay National Insurance on the value of the benefit.

 Can You Claim for Fuel and Mileage with a Business Vehicle?